 Exercising Each Day Helps Keep Hypertension Away

 An expert has urged South Africans to focus on exercise and healthy lifestyles, especially in their 20s and 30s.
-Exercising prevents hypertension and its associated risks such as strokes and vascular dementia later in life.
+Exercising prevents hypertension and its associated risks such as strokes and dementia later in life.

 Graham Anderson, CEO and Principal Officer of Profmed, says that sustained hypertension (high blood pressure) during one’s 20s and 30s is dangerous.
 The effects of the condition do compound over a longer period.

 “The good news, however, is that early detection and lifestyle changes can usually reverse high blood pressure swiftly and efficiently.
 Even moderate exercise, such as daily walks, in conjunction with healthy diets, can have a significant impact on lowering your blood pressure,” Anderson says.
 “Not smoking and drinking alcohol in moderation can also help.”